jmr-source/doc_en/tag-f-number.md

 <pre>
 <b>currencySymbol（optional）</b>
-currency symbol, default is the local currency symbol, when type= "currency" is available e.g.：
+Currency symbol, default is the local currency symbol, when type= "currency" is available e.g.：
 China Yuan renminbi is ￥